 Why does Chris get all the credit?
 Leif was ahead of him by almost 500 years.
 As unfortunate as this may be, most people still assume that Christopher Columbus discovered America.
 Mention Leif Erikson, and you might get a puzzled stare.

 The truth is that neither man ever set foot on the shores of the United States, but at least Leif landed on the continent.
-Legend tells us that he was most probably lost at the time, so he and Chris have that in common.
+Legend tells us that he was probably lost at the time, so he and Chris have that in common.

 We know that Leif Erikson was the first non-native to park his ships offshore and take a look around.
 We know that his discovery incited a small Viking migration from his home base in Greenland.

 Leif’s ferocious family was well known among the early settlements in Greenland.
 He sailed the seas as Vikings were inclined to do, and his tales were an important part of their oral history.

+Leif deserves his recognition on October 9.
 It doesn’t matter that he discovered North America by accident.
 It matters that he did it first.
 However, if we invited Leif to today’s festivities, it couldn’t hurt to send him directions.